- VN Council members

 Recognises how the quality of the practice is reflected in the first-opinion services it offers to clients and patients.
 For example, it recognises further qualifications and training, maintenance of practice hygiene and ensuring high standards of nursing care.

-Required Modules: Infection Control; Nursing; Out-patients (first opinion); pain management.
+Required Modules: Infection Control and Biosecurity; Nursing; Out-patients (first opinion); Pain Management and Welfare.

 Team and Professional Responsibility Award